Experts agree that the shorter a car loan the better, largely due to savings on interest charges.

 So what’s right for you?
 How long can you finance a car?
 Well, how you navigate the auto financing waters depends upon your own financial circumstances, and what you can afford.

-As a direct-to-consumer, online lender, RoadLoans also offers a wealth of information and articles to help new- and used-car buyers in different situations, including those with good and bad credit,* shop for the right loan.
+As a direct-to-consumer, online lender, RoadLoans also offers a wealth of information and articles to help new- and used-car buyers in different situations, including those with poor credit,* shop for the right loan.

 And how long are car loans with RoadLoans?
 We offer auto loans up to 72 months, or six years.